Seidel and Pieri products in cominuscule quantum K-theory: Introduction

 This paper is organized as follows.
 In \Section{comin} we fix our notation for flag varieties and discuss preliminaries. \Section{seidel} contains the proof of \Theorem{seidel}.
 In \Section{qposet} we define quantum shapes in the partially ordered set $\wh\cP_X$, and explain how quantum multiplication by Seidel classes correspond to order automorphisms of this set.
 The Pieri formulas for $\QK(X)$ are given in \Section{grass} for Grassmannians of type A, in \Section{maxog} for maximal orthogonal Grassmannians, and in \Section{lagrange} for Lagrangian Grassmannians.
 These sections also explain in detail how the posets $\wh\cP_X$ for the classical Grassmannians are identified with sets of boxes in the plane.
 While the Pieri formulas for $\Gr(m,n)$ and $\OG(n,2n)$ have short proofs given after their statements, the proof of the Pieri formula for Lagrangian Grassmannians is given in the last three sections. \Section{incidence} proves that the map $f : g^{-1}(R) \to f(g^{-1}(R))$ is cohomologically trivial and identifies its image as a complete intersection in $\bP^{2n-1}$. \Section{pierigw} uses this result to prove the formula \eqn{intro:pierigw} for Gromov-Witten invariants $I_d(\cO^p,\cO^v,\cO_u)$ of Pieri type.
 Finally, \Section{combin} proves the recursive identities that determine the invariants $I_d(\cO^p,\cO^v,\cI_u)$ and the Pieri coefficients $c(\nu/\la,p)$.

 We thank Leonardo Mihalcea for inspiring collaboration on many related papers about quantum $K$-theory, as well as many helpful comments to this paper.
 We also thank Mihail {\c T}arigradschi for helpful comments.
-Finally, we thank Prakash Belkale and Robert Proctor for making us aware of the references \cite{belkale:transformation, hagiwara:minuscule*2, green:combinatorics*1}.
+We thank Prakash Belkale and Robert Proctor for making us aware of the references \cite{belkale:transformation, hagiwara:minuscule*2, green:combinatorics*1}.
+We finally thank an anonymous referee for a careful reading of our manuscript and several excellent suggestions.